2 Management – Concept, Process, Theories and Approaches, Management Roles and Skills

 Profession Specialised knowledge, formal training, code of ethics, service motive, restricted entry Formal qualifications (MBA), institutes (AIMA), codes of conduct Entry not legally restricted; many practising managers have no formal management qualification

-The accepted compromise is that management is an inexact science and a practising art — and a developing profession whose status has risen but is not yet fully closed in the way medicine or law is.
+Management is an inexact science, a practising art, and a developing profession whose status has risen but is not yet fully closed in the way medicine or law is.

 Authority is layered.
-Three levels are recognised in every textbook.
+Three levels are recognised in every textbook, each with a different time horizon and a different dominant skill.

 TipThree Levels of Management